Arnold Scaasi: Biography

+Career

 In the early 1950s, Scaasi's designs began appearing in a variety of print ads, including one for General Motors photographed by Edgar de Evia.
 During the shoot he met Robert Denning, who suggested he reverse his last name to give himself an Italian flair.
 Under his new name he achieved the December 1955 cover of Vogue, which led to his starting a ready-to-wear line the following year.
 He won the prestigious Coty Fashion Critics Award in 1958.

 Bucking the trend for affordable fashions, Scaasi opened a couture salon catering to a clientele of socialites and celebrities in 1964.
 He was noted for his tailored suits and glamorous evening wear and cocktail dresses trimmed with feathers, fur, sequins, or fine embroidery.
 In 1969, he caught the eye of a worldwide audience when Barbra Streisand wore his sheer overblouse and pants ensemble to collect her Academy Award for Funny Girl at the 41st Academy Awards.
 The media attention made him a household name overnight.
 He later designed Streisand's contemporary wear for the 1970 film On a Clear Day You Can See Forever and costumes for Shirley MacLaine and Susan Sarandon in Loving Couples (1980) and Sally Field in Kiss Me Goodbye (1982).

 Scaasi was presented with the Council of Fashion Designers of America Lifetime Achievement Award in 1996.
 Over the years, major retrospectives of his work have been presented at various venues, including Kent State University, Ohio State University, the Fashion Institute of Technology and the New-York Historical Society.
 The inaugural gown he designed for Barbara Bush is on display in the Smithsonian Institution.

 After being out of the limelight for several years, Scaasi appeared on Martha Stewart's syndicated daytime series in May 2007 to announce he was returning to the ready-to-wear market.

 Scaasi is the author of Scaasi: A Cut Above, published by Rizzoli in 1996, and Women I Have Dressed (and Undressed!), published by Scribner in 2004.
 He and his partner Parker Ladd were together for more than fifty years.

 Scaasi died of cardiac arrest at a New York city hospital on August 3, 2015, at the age of 85.